elliott-with-the-longest-name-on-github/tql/README.md

 #### `unsafe`

 This is just a tagged template that will be verbatim-inserted into your query.
 It _is_ unsafe, do _not_ pass unsanitized user input into it!

+### I want to...

+As people ask questions about how to do various things, I'll fill out this section as a sort of FAQ.